Interview with Angelica Pastorelli (Angie)

 Personal engagement and interaction, beyond the shadow of a doubt!

-We have to focus our PR on the US, because it represents 80% of our visitors.
-As a consequence, we cannot routinely apply our ‘European ways’ into AD.
+We have to focus our PR on the US because it represents 80% of our visitors.
+As a consequence, we cannot routinely apply our ‘European ways’ to AD.
 Together, Britain, Canada, and Australia represent most of the remaining 20%.

 Paramount in our philosophy is the exposure, and authority we create for our writers.
 In our magazine, even with a free basic account, an author can publicize his work and authorship to a very large audience.

-One of the issues we encountered is that many authors need an incentive to become an active member of our community, so we built an achievement concept that allows writers to get free extra book promotion by just Readers or Writers" rel="nofollow" target="_self" >reading and commenting on their fellow contributors’ work.
+One of the issues we encountered is that many authors need an incentive to become an active member of our community, so we built an achievement concept that allows writers to get free extra book promotion by just reading and commenting on their fellow contributors’ work.
 We decided to call the points that can be earned this way ‘Florins.’